AbhipsaKar/CASA0021-Connected-Thru-Mirror/README.md

 ### Installation :
 You can recreate this mirror on your own Rpi using the following steps:
 1. Install MagicMirror2 on Raspberry Pi(use tutorial: https://howchoo.com/g/ntcymzbimjv/how-to-install-magic-mirror-on-your-raspberry-pi)
+2. Enable VNC, Camera and GPIO in the rpi configuration menu($ sudo raspi-config)
-2.	run following command in home folder to install mqtt: cd MagicMirror npm install mqtt
+3.	run following command in home folder to install mqtt:
+$ cd MagicMirror
+$ npm install mqtt
 4. Replace the config, css and modules folder in the MagicMirror folder from this repository.
 5. Unzip the node_modules file in MMM-Buttons, MMM-Carousel2, MMM-TFL-Arrivals-Modified
 6. Edit the config.js file in the config folder